-- Effective the first pay period following approval by the City of Rocklin City Council all classifications will receive a 5.0% base salary increase. - Effective January 19, 2019, all classifications will receive a 2.0% base salary increase. - Effective February 1, 2020, all classifications will receive a 2.0% base salary increase.
+- Effective the July 2, 2022 following approval by the City of Rocklin City Council all classifications will receive a 4.0% base salary increase. - Effective the first full pay period of July 2023, all classifications will receive a 3.0% base salary increase. - Effective the first full pay period of July 2024, all classifications will receive a 2.0% base salary increase.